Skip to footer content

 • Next, reload the solution and start using it in the project.

-Click the link here to download the latest package directly from the website.
+Download the latest package directly from the IronPDF Downloads page.
 Once downloaded, follow the steps below to add the package to the project:

 • Right-click the project from the solution window.

-• Next, select option reference and then browse the location of the downloaded reference.
+• Next, select the option reference and then browse the location of the downloaded reference.

 • Then, click OK to add the reference.